junxit/us-congress-code/title-22/chapter-18/sec-1465bb.md

 (Pub.
 L. 101–246, title II, § 243, Feb.
 16, 1990, 104 Stat.
 59; Pub.
 L. 105–277, div.
 G, subdiv.
 A, title XIII, § 1325(1), (2), Oct.
 21, 1998, 112 Stat.
 2681–781.)

 ## Notes

-1 So in original.
-Probably should be “ ‘Board’ ”.

 ### Repeal of Section